 He looked at the ground, unable to meet her gaze.
 “People do it to me too.”
 The excuse felt like ashes on his tongue.

 He shook his head, fighting tears of his own.
 He’d started picking on Gabriel through Path of Honor, taunting him because he sucked at the game.
 Gabriel asked him to stop, pleaded with him through direct messages, but that awoke something in Jacob.
 It felt good to have someone beneath him.
 It was easy to hack Gabriel’s accounts, and watching him scramble to take down all the terrible things Jacob posted was so satisfying.

 Sara was still shouting, still reading aloud from those damning transcripts.
 He tried to shut that out and turned to the agent.
 “How did he find me?”

 The agent held up one hand.
 Sara fell silent.
 There was no denying this man.
 “Mr. Olsen brought us the transcripts and showed us the rest of your activities.
 We decided he had grounds for a challenge.”

 “You helped him find me,” Jacob said.
 A chasm of fear and darkness opened beneath him.

 “Of course,” the agent said.
 “This is a point of honor.”

 Aeryn Rudel is a writer from Seattle, Washington.
 He is the author of the Acts of War novels by Privateer Press, and his short fiction has appeared in The Arcanist, Factor Four Magazine, and Pseudopod, among others.

 See more of his work at rejectomancy.com.

-If you enjoyed this excerpt, we hope you will purchase the book to read the story in its entirety subscribe to the series and get all seven chapbooks delivered straight to your door!
+If you enjoyed this excerpt, we hope you will purchase the book to read the story in its entirety.
+Or purchase the box set and get all seven stories in the series!